mkasumova/mkasumova.github.io/HTML5/README.md

 * The history of disability – there is a lot that is not covered in history class.
 I have learned a lot about different acts, protests, and other history that relates to disability rights.
 * How to use MadCap Flare – this is the first Help Authoring Tool I have had the chance to use!
 * Teamwork – I have gotten to work with my group members both in class and asynchronously, which has helped me in practicing my teamwork skills!

+If you don't have time to look at the whole project, please check out the [Web Content Accessbility Guidelines](https://www.wcag.com/blog/web-content-accessibility-guidelines-wcag-by-the-numbers/) to help you make your website accessible!